-VocaLife is envisioned as a stream of international-comparative research projects on singing and lifelong community health in
+VocaLife is envisioned as a coordinated stream of international-comparative research projects on singing and lifelong community health in

 Rationale: